 Post-paid (contract) subscriptions in Norway

-Having a mobile phone contract with a company of choice in Norway gives one the time to enjoy services and pay at the end of the month.
+Having a mobile phone contract with a mobile phone service company of choice in Norway gives one the time to enjoy services and pay at the end of the month.
 It also allows enjoyment of a wide range of products which come with such a contract.
 However, you must first have a Norwegian identification number which is required to get a mobile subscription.

 A mobile services contract in Norway is called abonnement plan.
 The plan comes as an agreement between you as the subscriber and the mobile network provider on uninterrupted access to a package for a monthly fee.
 The monthly fee varies from one provider to the next but typically includes internet, domestic calls, SMSs and sometimes international calls.